-The term 'Compound Annual Growth Rate (CAGR)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Compound Annual Growth Rate (CAGR)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Compound Annual Growth Rate refers to the measurement which attempts to reduce the volatility of annual gains in growth during a set out number of years.
 The growth gains it considers include income, profits, customers, and more.
 The idea is to reduce the volatility over the years as if the growth had occurred evenly each year in the time frame under consideration.
 It can also be defined more technically as the average annual rate of growth for a given investment throughout a defined time period that exceeds a single year.

 This means that the Compound Annual Growth Rate is not actually the real rate of return.
 Instead it is more like a representative figure.
 In other words, it is a fictitious percentage that spells out the investment return rate assuming that growth in said investment had been even and consistent over the years.
 In the real world, this almost never occurs.
 The reason to use such an artificial construct as this CAGR is to make the returns on a given investment more understandable.

 Determining this Compound Annual Growth Rate is complex.
 It involves taking the investment value at the conclusion of the period under consideration.
 This must be divided by the value from the start of the period.
 The result has to be raised to a power of one divided by the total period length.
 This number that results must then be subtracted from the whole number one to get the final result for CAGR.
 It is a complicated formula that is difficult for most people to grasp if they are not mathematicians.